These broiled tilapia fillets make a healthy main dish, and they are super simple to prepare and cook.

 - Garnish: paprika

-Place tilapia fillets in a shallow dish; sprinkle with garlic powder.
+- Place tilapia fillets in a shallow dish and sprinkle with garlic powder.

-Heat the broiler (500 F).
-Oil the rack of the broiler pan and place it in the oven about 4 inches from the heat source.
+- Heat the broiler to 500 F. Oil the rack of the broiler pan and place it in the oven about 4 inches from the heat source.
 Heat until the pan is hot.

-Place fish on broiler pan and then broil for about 5 minutes on each side, or until fish flakes easily with a fork.
-Sprinkle with paprika.
+- Place fish on broiler pan and then broil for about 5 minutes on each side, or until fish flakes easily with a fork.